jblevins32/DL_project/README.md

   - Select model and copy its path into inference.py to use a specific trained model
   - Run `inference.py`.
 Be sure to adjust the input images to infer on.

-## Notes:
-- Some of the files in the below directory are not showing up.
-  - They are in the .gitignore because they have too much data to push.

 ## File Structure:
 - `dataset`: All image files and corresponding labels for Training/Testing
   - `images`: Training and Testing image data